-- 1. Verify that the reference surface is still on the machine table with the piece of paper. - 2.
-From the PathPilot interface, on the Offsets tab, find an unused tool number in the Tool Table window.
+- 1. Verify that the reference surface is still on the machine table with the piece of paper. - From the PathPilot interface, on the Offsets tab, find an unused tool number in the Tool Table window.
 Then, type a description for the tool you're measuring. - 3.
 Put the tool holder into the spindle. - 4.
 From the PathPilot interface, in the Tool DRO field, type the number of the tool.
 Then select the Enter key.

 - 5. Slowly jog the Z-axis down (-Z) until it is 0.04 in.
-(1 mm) from the reference surface. - 6.
-Continue to slowly jog the Z-axis while slowly moving the piece of paper back-and-forth on the reference surface. - 7.
-Stop jogging the Z-axis when you feel a light pull on the piece of paper, which indicates that it is in contact with the tool. - 8.
-From the PathPilot interface, on the Offsets tab, in the Tool Table, select the tool for which you previously wrote a description.
+(1 mm) from the reference surface. - Continue to slowly jog the Z-axis while slowly moving the piece of paper back-and-forth on the reference surface. - Stop jogging the Z-axis when you feel a light pull on the piece of paper, which indicates that it is in contact with the tool. - From the PathPilot interface, on the Offsets tab, in the Tool Table, select the tool for which you previously wrote a description. - In the Touch Z DRO field, type the thickness of the piece of paper.
+Then select the Enter key.